Digital Healthcare & the role of AI: The Innovation race

 Artificial Intelligence (AI) has been everything, everywhere and all at once these days.

-AI has emerged as a transformative technology with far-reaching implications across many industries, from autonomous vehicles to virtual assistants, AI is changing and will profoundly revolutionize the way we live and work.
+AI has emerged as a transformative technology with far-reaching implications across many industries, from autonomous vehicles to virtual assistants, AI is changing and will profoundly revolutionise the way we live and work.

 The day of the official launch of Chat GPT (November, 30th 2022) has made history, 100 billion users in two months from release date.